Benzphetamine Side Effects

 Applies to benzphetamine: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking benzphetamine:More common
+You should check with your doctor immediately if any of these side effects occur when taking benzphetamine:More common

 - convulsions (seizures)